GSA/code-gov/docs/FederalSourceCodeStudy/Series/cultural_beliefs.md

 ## Findings

 As a first step, participants were asked whether they believed their unit published enough OSS.
-The responses was almost evenly split between "yes" and "no," however the majority of "no" respondents were in units that were minimally publishing OSS.
-This called for further probing into potential cultural belief factors hindering and aiding publication of OSS.
+The responses were almost evenly split between "yes" and "no," however the majority of "no" respondents were in units that were minimally publishing OSS.
+This called for further probing into potential cultural belief factors hindering or aiding publication of OSS.

 Data pertaining to cultural beliefs provided for creation of two main categories with multiple sub-categories.
 1. Cautionary - Participants whose units held cautionary beliefs were reticent in their response to new technology and technology policy.
 This reticence evidently stemmed from the inherent scrutiny government entities receive through annual ethics reviews and training as well as frequent public inquiry.